Family and Business Visas

 All other areas of US immigration law

-I offer telephone consults for free and then meetings in either my office in Brookline, MA. or in my office in Lowell, MA. when I am in Lowell on Wednesdays.
+I offer telephone consults for free and then meetings for a consultation fee in either my main office in Brookline, MA. or in my office in Lowell, MA. when I am in Lowell on Wednesdays.

 I have families and individuals come back to me over the years to handle new cases for them and I have received a number of awards for my work in defending and helping immigrants from all over the world in family, business and immigration defense work.